jina-ai/discoart/README.md

 [This docs explains those parameters in very details.](https://docs.google.com/document/d/1l8s7uS2dGqjztYSjPpzlmXLjl5PM3IGkRWI3IiCuK7g/mobilebasic)

+> Unlike DD5.x, `text_prompts` in DiscoArt is just a string or a list of strings, not a dictionary, i.e. no frame index `0:` or `100:`.
+Multiple prompts can be specified in a list.
+Weights are supported as in original DD5.x.

 ### Fetch results

 `create()` returns `da`, a [DocumentArray](https://docarray.jina.ai/fundamentals/documentarray/)-type object.
 It contains the following information: